ABOUT

 Our Results

-The Unity Games Fosters New Friendships
+The Unity Games fosters new friendships

 Nearly every young person who participated in the 2010 Unity Games reported having made new friends during the Games, and 97% of those who did make friends reported they were of a different race or ethnicity.
 Over three-quarters (76%) believed it to be likely or very likely that they would stay in touch with some of the youth they met during the Unity Games.